 Progressive supranuclear palsy (PSP), which is also known as Steele-Richardson-Olszewski syndrome, is a rare disease that involves the gradual deterioration of parts of the brain.
 Symptoms include loss of balance with unexplained falls, stiffness, difficulty moving the eyes, particularly up and down, personality changes and dementia (loss of intellectual function).
 The disease usually starts in people aged over 40 years and gradually gets worse over a number of years.

 PSP is a debilitating and life-threatening disease that leads to a progressive inability to move and poor long-term survival.

 - What is the estimated number of patients affected by the condition?

-At the time of designation, PSP affected less than 0.7 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 35,441 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
+At the time of designation, PSP affected less than 0.7 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 35,000 people*, and is below the threshold for orphan designation, which is 5 people in 10,000.
 This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?